QuantiModo/quantimodo-sdk-javascript/docs/MeasurementsApi.md

 var quantimodo_oauth2 = defaultClient.authentications['quantimodo_oauth2'];
 quantimodo_oauth2.accessToken = 'YOUR ACCESS TOKEN';

-var apiInstance = new quantimodo.MeasurementsApi();
+var apiInstance = new QMApi.MeasurementsApi();

-var body = new quantimodo.MeasurementUpdate(); // MeasurementUpdate | The id as well as the new startTime, note, and/or value of the measurement to be updated
+var body = new QMApi.MeasurementUpdate(); // MeasurementUpdate | The id as well as the new startTime, note, and/or value of the measurement to be updated

 var callback = function(error, data, response) {